 India

-Amistad’s work in India supports children’s education and health.
-Over the years, we’ve supported several schools and programs for children starting in the 1990’s when we began helping Little Stars School in Varanasi, India and Sweet Home Orphanage, Narsapur, South India.
+Amistad supports children’s education and health.
+Over the years, we’ve supported several schools and programs for children, starting in the 1990s when we began helping Little Stars School in Varanasi, India, and Sweet Home Orphanage in Narsapur, South India.

 In 2003 we began to focus most of our India support toward health and education for the children of beggars, lepers, sex workers and other socially outcast communities.
 In 2005 we helped to open the Soma Home for school-age daughters of sex workers in the red-light district of Kolkata under the direction of New Light, a community-based non-profit for the care and education of the children of sex workers.
 In the early 2000’s we began our on-going support of Buddha’s Smile School (BSS).